jamesplease/bestfetch/README.md

 Just strings for now, which should work for the majority of APIs.
 Support for other body types is in the works.

+##### Is the data duplicated?

+Although you receive a new `Response` object with every call to `fetch-dedupe`, the body will be read, so the response's body stream will be empty.
+In addition, the `data` property between every `response` is shared.
+Accordingly, the data returned by the server is never duplicated.

+This is an optimization that allows `fetch-dedupe` to be used in applications that fetch large payloads.

+##### `res.bodyUsed` is `false` when the body has already been used

+As of Feb 2018, there is a bug in several browsers and `node-fetch`, where the value of `bodyUsed` will be `false` when it should, in fact, be `true`.

+As a workaround, when using `fetch-dedupe`, the body will always be used by the time you receive the Response.

 ### Implementors